Spatial-Data-Science-and-GEO-AI-Lab/2.5D-GreenViewIndex-Netherlands/README.md

 function does not account for this particular condition.

-**Step 5 - VGVI validation:** the reults of the step 3 are validated by performing a coorelation between VGVI and Normalized Difference Vegetation Index (NDVI).
+**Step 5 - VGVI validation:** the reults of the step 3 are validated by performing a Pearson's coorelation between VGVI and Normalized Difference Vegetation Index (NDVI).

 **Step 6 - neighbourhood-level aggregation:** the resulting tree visibility is spatially merged with two geodataframes obtained from cbs.
 One contains geometries and data for "buurt"